Access to information

 • be accompanied by the application fee of $30

-• must have a return email or postal address
+• have a return email or postal address.

-• for request for personal information, include a valid copy of the applicant's identification, e.g. Driver Licence, Passport, Health Care Card or Pensioner Concession Card.
+If the request for personal information, include a valid copy of the applicant's identification, e.g. driver licence, passport, Health Care Card or Pensioner Concession Card.

 Rights of review

-If you are aggrieved by a decision made by Sydney Water's GIPA Team, you have 3 options:
+If you're unhappy with a decision made by our GIPA Team, you have 3 options:

 1. Internal review

-An internal review may be sought within 20 working days of a Notice of Decision (NOD) on certain decisions.
+You can seek an internal review within 20 working days of a Notice of Decision (NOD) on certain decisions.

-2. External review by the Information Commissioner at the IPC
+2. External review by the Information Commissioner at the Information and Privacy Commission

 3. External review by the NSW Civil and Administrative Tribunal

-If you disagree with any of the decision, you can request for a review by NCAT with 40 working days.
+If you disagree with any of the decision, you can request for a review by the NSW Civil and Administrative Tribunal (NCAT) within 40 working days.
 However, if you applied for a review by the Information Commissioner, you have 20 working days from being notified of the Information Commissioner's review outcome to apply to NCAT.
+You can find further information on the NCAT website.

 Contact us

-For additional assistance relating to accessing information under the GIPA Act, or general enquiries, please contact the GIPA Team via phone on 02 8849 6834 or email GIPA@sydneywater.com.au.
+If you need help to review a decision under the GIPA Act, or you have a general enquiry, please contact the GIPA Team.
+Call 02 8849 6834 or email GIPA@sydneywater.com.au.

 A subpoena, summons, statutory notice or order is a court order issued by a party involved in a court proceeding.
 It obligates the recipient to: